fish-shell/fish-shell/doc_src/cmds/read.rst

     Uses the output of the shell command *PROMPT_CMD* as the prompt for the interactive mode.
 The default prompt command is ``set_color green; echo read; set_color normal; echo "> "``

 **-P** or **--prompt-str** *PROMPT_STR*
     Uses the *PROMPT_STR* as the prompt for the interactive mode.
 It is equivalent to ``echo $PROMPT_STR`` and is provided solely to avoid the need to frame the prompt as a command.
-All special characters in the string are automatically escaped before being passed to the :ref:`echo <cmd-echo>` command.
+All special characters in the string are automatically escaped before being passed to the :doc:`echo <echo>` command.

 **-R** or **--right-prompt** *RIGHT_PROMPT_CMD*
     Uses the output of the shell command *RIGHT_PROMPT_CMD* as the right prompt for the interactive mode.
 There is no default right prompt command.